Showing 1 - 1 OF 1

 Honolulu, HI 96818-3174

 This program is a voluntary in-home service.
 New parents receive educational and social support through home visits.
-Staff provide information and resources on parenting, family life, handling stress, health, introduce infant massage, and help in finding other needed services, and resources.
+Due to the COVID 19 Pandemic safety protocols, New Parent Support services are provided by telephone or virtually via Microsoft Teams until further notice.
+Staff provide information and resources on parenting, family life, handling stress, health, breast-feeding, introduce infant massage, and help in finding other needed services, and resources.
 This program utilizes the curriculum of the Nurturing Families program.

 Goals of the program include: (1) Prepare for parenthood, (2) Increase your confidence in parenting, (3) Understand the ages and stages of your child's development, (4) Reduce Stress, (5) Build your relationship with your child.